AkinaAcct/APatchTool/README.md

 ---

-If you encounter any issues, please submit a issue on github.
+If you encounter any issues, please submit an issue on github.

 ---